Onllsan/poro-clicker/README.md

 # Poro-Clicker

-Welcome to Poro-Clicker, a fun and addictive game inspired by League of Legends.
+Welcome to [Poro-Clicker](https://onllsan.github.io/poro-clicker/), a fun and addictive game inspired by League of Legends.
 In this game, players click on cute and fluffy Poros to earn points and unlock new features.

 ![](/src/img/screenshot_game.png)

-## See it live

-Click here to see the [live version](https://onllsan.github.io/poro-clicker/)
 ## Technologies Used

 - HTML